Keith Tarvin, Professor of Biology; Department Chair

 The biology major at Oberlin has three learning goals.
 1) Graduates will have knowledge of key biological concepts and underlying fundamentals and will be able to apply these across all levels of organization.
 2) Graduates will have critical thinking and functional skills needed to carry out the scientific process from inception through communication of results.
 3) Graduates will have an understanding of the ways in which biology interrelates with other sciences, disciplines, and society.

-Many biology majors proceed to study and work in the life sciences, including fundamental research and applied fields such as medicine, conservation biology, science writing, and teaching.
-By a proper selection of biology and other science courses in consultation with a departmental advisor, a student majoring in biology can prepare for graduate study in a wide range of areas such as animal behavior, biochemistry, biophysics, botany, cell biology, ecology, conservation biology, developmental biology, environmental sciences, evolutionary biology, forestry, genetics, genetic counseling, genomics, immunology, marine biology, molecular biology, morphology, microbiology, mycology, parasitology, physiology, plant biology, public health, systematics, systems biology, translational medicine, virology, and wildlife biology.
+Many biology majors proceed to study and work in the life sciences, including in fundamental research and in applied fields such as medicine, conservation biology, science writing, and teaching.
+By a proper selection of biology and other science courses in consultation with a departmental advisor, a student majoring in biology can prepare for graduate study in a wide range of areas such as animal behavior, biochemistry, biophysics, botany, cell biology, ecology, conservation biology, developmental biology, environmental sciences, evolutionary biology, forestry, genetics, genetic counseling, genomics, immunology, marine biology, molecular biology, microbiology, parasitology, physiology, plant biology, public health, systematics, systems biology, translational medicine, virology, and wildlife biology.

 Entry-Level Course Sequence Suggestions.

 Students with a strong high school science background find taking introductory Biology and Chemistry courses simultaneously in the first semester both useful and challenging.
 Other students benefit from taking only one of these courses during their first semester at Oberlin.
 Prospective Biology majors are urged to consult with a Biology faculty member during advising period to discuss these options.